 Gross margin percentage increased by 1.4 percentage points in FY2016 compared to FY2015 due to a continued focus on profitable sales throughout the business as well as a price increase in January 2016.
-A high proportion of greenfield start up stores and the start-up of the Brisbane DC resulted in an increase in CODB by 0.8%.
+A high proportion of greenfield start-up stores and the start-up of the Brisbane distribution centre resulted in an increase in CODB by 0.8%.
 EBITDA as a percentage of sales increased by 0.6%.

-The 8,000 square meter distribution centre in Brisbane commissioned in June 2015 has performed well and now services over 40 stores located in Queensland and northern NSW.
+The 8,000 square meter distribution centre in Brisbane commissioned in June 2015 has performed well and now services over 40 stores located in Queensland and northern New South Wales.